 The Proof of the Pudding

 I am constantly astounded by those purporting to be expert dog trainers and “Behaviourists” who got into the business because their own dog was unruly, or had behavioural issues and in many cases still do.
 My best advice when employing a trainer or behaviourist is to ask to see their dogs and ask them to demonstrate their training methods.
-I currently have four dogs; Daisy is a 11-year-old German Shepherd Dog, Tilly is a 10-year-old Welsh Sheepdog, Jimmy is a 6-year-old Malinois and the baby of the group is Alice, aged 3 years.
+I currently have four dogs; Daisy is a 12-year-old German Shepherd Dog, Tilly is an 11-year-old Welsh Sheepdog, Jimmy is a 7-year-old Malinois and the baby of the group is Alice, aged 4 years.
 All dogs assist in training classes and during sessions with dogs undergoing behaviour modification.
+I tried to retire Daisy, but she rebelled.

 From Left to Right; Alice, Jimmy, Daisy and Tilly